mfkiwl/testbenches/docs/index.rst

    :scale: 100%

 `Analog Devices Inc. <https://www.analog.com>`_
-HDL testbenches for various reference design and prototyping systems.
+HDL test benches for various reference design and prototyping systems.
-This repository contains HDL code (SystemVerilog) and the required Tcl scripts to create and build a specific FPGA testbench example design using Xilinx and/or Intel tool chain.
+This repository contains HDL code (SystemVerilog) and the required Tcl scripts to create and build a specific FPGA test bench example design using Xilinx tool chain.

 .. hdl-build-status::